 Extended Dynamic Range and Superb Linearity

 The innovative Dual Amplifier architecture of sCMOS sensors uniquely circumvents the need to choose between high or low gain amplifiers, in that signal can be sampled simultaneously by both high gain (low noise) and low gain (high capacity) amplifiers.
 As such, the lowest noise of the sensor can be harnessed alongside the maximum well depth, affording widest possible dynamic range.
-Uniquely for such a relatively small pixel design, this allows for dynamic range performance of 53,000:1 in Sona.
+Uniquely for such a relatively small pixel design, this allows for dynamic range performance of 35,000:1 for the Sona 4.2B-6, and an impressive 53,000:1 in Sona 4.2B-11.

-Furthermore, on-camera intelligence delivers a significant linearity advantage, providing unparalleled quantitative measurement accuracy of > 99.7% across the full dynamic range.
-This provides measurement confidence in any application where signal intensity indicates local concentration, e.g. ion flux, FRET and expression analysis.
+Furthermore, on-camera intelligence delivers a significant linearity advantage, providing unparalleled quantitative measurement accuracy of over 99.7% across the full dynamic range.
+This is useful for the growing number of applications that rely on quantitative measurements, and provides confidence in any applications where signal intensity indicates local concentration, e.g. ion flux, FRET and expression analysis.

 Fast Frame Rates

-The Sona models are capable of delivering up to 70 fps, the data streaming to PC through a high-bandwidth USB 3.0 interface.
+The Sona models are capable of delivering up to 74 fps, the data streaming to PC through high-bandwidth USB 3.0 and CoaXPress interfaces.
 This is ideal for fast applications such as cell motility, ion flux and blood flow imaging etc.

 Faster speeds still are available through Region of Interest (ROI) selection, scaling only with ROI height, i.e. a full width ROI provides the same frame rate as a reduced with ROI, as long as they share the same number of rows.
 This can be useful for imaging elongated samples at fast frame rates, such as measuring calcium flux in smooth muscle cells.

-The sCMOS sensors in Sona 4.2B-11 and Sona 2.0B-11-11 have highly parallel readout architecture, facilitating high data readout rates and therefore fast frame rates.
+The sCMOS sensors in Sona have highly parallel readout architecture, facilitating high data readout rates and therefore fast frame rates.
 All columns possess their own Amplifier and Analogue to Digital Converter (ADC), meaning that all columns are read out in parallel.